Iyouboushi/mIRC-BattleArena/readme.md

  5. (as with all mIRC programs) change the nickname and add a server
  6. Connect.
  7. Using another IRC connection as the bot owner's nick, use !new char (nick) without the () to get the character creation process started.
  8. Follow what the bot tells you to do.
-Be sure to check out player_guide.txt as well.
+Be sure to check out guide - player's guide.txt or the game's Wiki (http://battlearena.heliohost.org/doku.php?id=start) as well.

-Note, you do NOT have to install it to C:\BattleArena\ However, it's recommended.
+Note, you do NOT have to install it to C:\BattleArena\ However, it's recommended to make life simple.

 ## WHAT'S NEW?